Tjtilley/web-mapping-curriculum/class-2/README.md

 Choose a project idea and open an issue in your GitHub repo describing what it is (10 pts).
 Your description should include:

-The topic you will focus on (one of: housing and homelessness, wildfires, or fracking.)
+1. The topic you will focus on (one of: housing and homelessness, wildfires, or fracking.)

-A description of your audience.
+2. A description of your audience.

-At least three questions you hope to be able to answer for your audience.
+3.At least three questions you hope to be able to answer for your audience.